Erik Karlsson Game Preview: Penguins vs. Flyers

 Karlsson Season Stats Insights

-- Karlsson has scored a goal in five of 22 games this season, netting multiple goals in one of them.
+- Karlsson has scored a goal in five of 23 games this year, netting multiple goals in one of them.

-- Karlsson has an assist in nine of 22 games played this season, including multiple assists three times.
+- Karlsson has an assist in 10 of 23 games played this season, including multiple assists three times.

-- The implied probability that Karlsson hits the over on his points over/under is 61.7%, based on the odds.
+- Karlsson's odds on his points prop carry an implied probability of 60.6% that he goes over.

-- There is an implied probability of 51.2% of Karlsson going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Karlsson has an implied probability of 50% of going over his assist prop bet.

 Sign up for Underdog fantasy today.